Mount Tomah Botanic Garden Blue Mountains from the lookout

 Mount Tomah Botanic Gardens

-Mount Tomah, also known as the Blue Mountains Botanic Garden, is one place you will have no trouble finding a quiet spot.
+Mount Tomah Botanic Gardens (also called the Blue Mountains Botanic Garden) makes finding a quiet picnic spot easy.
 Make your way along the paths until you find an area that appeals.

 For a more private spot, head to the picnic area in Heath and Heather garden.
 Many visitors don’t get that far.